Please be ready with your application reference number starting with 'P'. For example P1234567

 However, punishments by expiations are only available when a person commits a simple cannabis offence.

-Furthermore, simple cannabis offences dealt with on expiation are usually handled in a Magistrates court in SA.
+Furthermore, simple cannabis offences dealt with on expiation are usually handled in a Magistrates court.

 When a person gets an expiation notice regarding a cannabis offence, they either settle "on the spot" rather than a court summons which may result in stiffer penalties.